California State Route 218

 State Route 218 (SR 218) is a state highway in the U.S. state of California, connecting State Route 1 with State Route 68 in Monterey County.
 SR 218 takes an approach north of Monterey Regional Airport via the cities of Seaside and Del Rey Oaks.

 Route description

+Route 218 is defined in section 518 of the California Streets and Highways Code, and that the highway is "from Route 1 to Route 68 via Canyon del Rey".

-The route begins at State Route 1 in Seaside as a 3 to 4-lane city street for about 3/4 mile.
+State Route 218 begins at State Route 1 in Seaside as a 3 to 4-lane city street for about 3/4 mile.
 It then exits the city and enters Del Rey Oaks as a 2-lane highway where it shortly meets its east end at California State Route 68.

 SR 218 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.